iceteagroup/wisej-examples/HtmlJsonAndMain/README.md

 This file tells Wisej two important pieces of information:
 * What __.html__ file to show on the browser - the "url" key.
 * What is the startup method - the "startup" key.

+Instead of the startup method, we can specify the sub-application's main view.
+More on this later.

 #### 2.2.1.
 Showing an .html file on the broser